-I have worked for Mending Fences since September 2015.
-At this time, I began to get acquainted with the equine members of the team.
+I moved to Williston Florida in January of 2014 to escape the long, cold winters of Maine.
+I have worked at Mending Fences since September 2015, at which time I began to get acquainted with a few of the equine members of our team.